Divorce Lawyers, Divorce Solicitors

-Our team of family lawyers understands the stress that divorce entails.
+Our team of divorce lawyers and divorce solicitors understands the stress that divorce entails.
 Nevertheless, we have high expertise in dealing with all aspects of divorce, separation of unmarried couples, dissolution of civil partnerships or nullity and judicial separation.

 There are various financial aspects that need to be considered when a marriage or civil partnership breaks down.
 Our team of expert solicitors can assist in providing you with legal advice towards pension orders, lump sums, maintenance or periodic payments, transfer of property and variations.
 We are able to help in negotiating settlements and can even provide you with options that may reduce any legal fees.